HappinessCharge PreCure! the Movie: The Ballerina of the Land of Dolls: Plot

-One day, after Megumi, Hime, Yuko, and Iona help put on a puppet show at a nursery, they come across a living doll named Tsumugi, who claims that her homeland, the Doll Kingdom, is under Saiark attack.
-As the girls follow Tsumugi to the Doll Kingdom, where they fight against a Windmill Saiark, Blue, who had never heard of the Doll Kingdom before, is suddenly attacked by a darkness coming from his mirror.
-After defeating the Saiark, the girls are introduced to the Doll Kingdom's prince, Zeke, who Hime gets an instant crush on, and are taken to the kingdom's castle for a celebratory party.
-As Yuko and Iona figure there is something amiss, Seiji is ambushed by Bee Saiarks and transformed into a doll.
-With more Saiarks suddenly appearing, Megumi learns that Tsumugi is the one who created the fake Saiarks and led the Cures into a trap.
-It is revealed that Zeke and the other residents of the kingdom are all dolls belonging to Tsumugi, who loved to dance in the real world but one day lost the ability to use her legs, shutting herself off from her friends and family.
-She was brought into a man-made kingdom by a commander from the Phantom Empire named Black Fang, who stated that the only way she would be able to continue dancing in this kingdom is to defeat the Pretty Cures.
-After the Cures retreat, Megumi laments how she can't help to cure Tsumugi's legs, but the others assure her they can do something if they work together.
-Together, they try to show Tsumugi what she truly needs to be happy, but they are all ensnared by Black Fang, who reveals he was the one who stole Tsumugi's ability to dance in order to wield the power born from her despair.
-Wanting Tsumugi to remember her happiness, Zeke and the other dolls sacrifice themselves in order to free the Cures, allowing Megumi to reach Tsumugi.
-Stating her firm desire to help her, Megumi helps Tsugumi realize there are things besides dancing that brings her happiness and stops her flow of despair, freeing the captured Seiji and Blue in the process.
-Black Fang uses what despair he has collected to transform into a more powerful form, which can even block out the power of the Miracle Dress Lights Blue sends to people around the world.
+One day, after Megumi, Hime, Yuko, and Iona help put on a puppet show at a nursery, they come across a living doll named Tsumugi, who claims that her homeland, the Doll Kingdom, is under attack from the Saiarks.
+As the girls follow Tsumugi to the Doll Kingdom, where they fight against a Windmill Saiark, Blue, who had never heard of the Doll Kingdom before, is attacked by darkness that emerges from his mirror.
+After defeating the Saiark, the girls are introduced to the Doll Kingdom's prince, Zeke, who Hime gains a crush on, and are taken to the kingdom's castle for a celebratory party.
+As Yuko and Iona suspect there is something amiss, Seiji is ambushed by Bee Saiarks and transformed into a doll.
+As more Saiarks suddenly appear, Megumi learns that Tsumugi is the one who created the fake Saiarks and led the Cures into a trap.

+It is revealed that Zeke and the other residents of the kingdom are all Tsumugi's dolls.
+She loved to dance in the real world but one day lost the ability to use her legs, becoming shut off from her friends and family.
+She was brought into a man-made kingdom by a commander of the Phantom Empire named Black Fang, who stated that if she wanted to continue dancing in the kingdom, she had to defeat the Pretty Cures.
+After the Cures retreat, Megumi laments that she can't help cure Tsumugi's legs, but the others assure her they can do something if they work together.
+Together, they try to show Tsumugi what she truly needs to be happy, but they are all ensnared by Black Fang, who reveals that he stole Tsumugi's ability to dance to wield the power born from her despair.
+Wanting Tsumugi to remember happiness, Zeke and the other dolls sacrifice themselves to free the Cures, allowing Megumi to reach Tsumugi.
+Stating her firm desire to help her, Megumi helps Tsugumi realize there are things besides dancing that bring her happiness and stops her flow of despair, freeing Seiji and Blue in the process.
+Black Fang uses the despair he has collected to transform into a more powerful form, which blocks out the power of the Miracle Dress Lights Blue sends to people around the world.
 However, Megumi's undying determination gives Tsumugi the strength to turn her despair into hope, allowing the power of the Miracle Dress Lights to reach Megumi, who transforms into Super Happiness Lovely and defeats Black Fang alongside the other Cures.

-After assuring Megumi that she does have the power to make everyone happy, Tsumugi returns to the real world and regains the use of her legs, finally able to dance the way she wants again.
+After assuring Megumi that she has the power to make everyone happy, Tsumugi returns to the real world and regains the use of her legs, finally able to dance the way she wants again.